“Save our wolves!”

 In 1973 President Richard Nixon signed The Endangered Species Act into law.
 The U.S. Supreme Court called it “the most comprehensive legislation for the preservation of endangered species enacted by any nation.”
 They were right.
 President Nixon is still respected around the world for the ESA.
 Including here in Canada.
 Along with Teddy Roosevelt, Richard Nixon is a hero of mine.[1]

-Last year, we read this headline: “President Joe Biden’s administration is sticking by the decision under former President Donald Trump to lift protections for gray wolves across most of the U.S.”
+Last year, we read this headline.
+“President Joe Biden’s administration is sticking by the decision under former President Donald Trump to lift protections for gray wolves across most of the U.S.”[2]

-In the decades between, no President has matched Richard Nixon’s courageous stand.
 Most Presidents have struck down the protections.
-Groups such as Defenders of Wildlife, Sierra Club, Center for Biological Diversity, Humane Society of the United States and others have gone to court to have the ESA kept in place.
+Groups such as Defenders of Wildlife are speaking up.
+As well as the Sierra Club, Center for Biological Diversity, Humane Society of the United States and others going to court to have the ESA kept in place.

-One such successful year was 2008.
-Here’s what “saving wolves” should look like.
+==>> One such successful year was 2008.
+Here’s what “saving wolves” should look like!

 “Gray Wolves Returned To Endangered Species List” a Guest Article by Marlene Affeld